2015 NBA Mock Draft - Kevin Hanson- Updated: Friday, May 29th

 14. Oklahoma City Thunder: Trey Lyles, PF, Kentucky

 The fourth Wildcat selected in the lottery based on my mock, Lyles may have been overshadowed some on such a star-studded team as he mostly played out of position (small forward).
 That said, Lyles has the ability to score inside as well as consistently knock down mid-range jumpers.

 15. Atlanta Hawks (via Brooklyn Nets): Bobby Portis, PF, Arkansas

 Power forward Paul Millsap is scheduled to become an unrestricted free agent this offseason.
 The SEC Player of the Year, Portis averaged 17.5 points and 8.9 rebounds per game for the Razorbacks last season.

 -> Continue to picks 16-30 in our 2015 NBA Mock Draft

 For more mock drafts, check out our 2015 NBA Mock Draft Database.

-In addition, check out our 2015 NFL Mock Draft and/or 2015 NFL Mock Draft Database.
+In addition, check out our 2015 NFL Mock Draft, our 2016 NFL Mock Draft and/or 2015 NFL Mock Draft Database.